Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Discussion

-\mypara{Limitations} While our assertion APIs can be used by any Jupyter Notebook user, our assertion generation technique focuses on ML-related components such as datasets, models, and performance metrics.
-Hence, it may not be useful for other domains yet.
-Our assertion generation relies on regression oracles, hence, they are unaware of the expected correct outputs.
+\mypara{Limitations} Our assertion generation relies on regression oracles.
+Hence, it is unaware of the expected correct outputs.
 In the future, we plan to integrate property-based oracles for data and training validations.
+Also, while the assertion generation only runs once offline, which is realistic for many workflows, the overhead of the bound computation is still high for long-running notebooks.
+To reduce the overhead of long-running notebooks and updating the assertions after the notebook evolves, we plan to extend \tool to support: \emph{(1) cost amortization via CI}: collecting multiple samples across CI runs of the notebook and using such samples to estimate bounds, \emph{(2) evolution-awareness}: obtaining the backward and forward slice of changed cells and only re-running those cells to update assertions, \emph{(3) API-specific variance models}: learning expected output variance from historical notebook runs for each API.

-\mypara{Threats to Validity} \textit{(1) Internal:} The internal threat comes from the implementation of \tool.
-To address this threat, multiple co-authors carefully performed testing and code reviews to check that it was correctly implemented. \textit{(2) External:} The main external threat comes from our studied notebooks.
-Since our findings are based on ML-focused notebooks, they may not generalize to non-ML workflows.
-However, generalization beyond ML workflows is beyond the scope of this work.
+\looseness=-1 \mypara{Threats to Validity} \textit{(1) Internal:} The internal threat comes from the implementation of \tool.
+To address this threat, multiple co-authors carefully performed testing and code reviews to check that it was correctly implemented. \textit{(2) External:} Since our findings are based on ML-focused notebooks, they may not generalize to non-ML workflows; however, this is beyond the scope of this work.
 Also, the studied notebooks might be limited to the covered ML domains and frameworks.
-To mitigate this, we selected notebooks from popular Kaggle competitions and included as many executable notebooks as possible. \textit{(3) Construct:} Mutants may not be representative of real bugs.
-To mitigate this, we choose the version of notebooks in Kaggle notebooks, which also shows slightly lower but still good mutation scores.
-To mitigate risk due to non-determinism, we run the notebooks multiple times and use statistical measures to compute passing rates and mutation scores. \textit{(4) Corpus:} Our evaluation focused on Kaggle competition notebooks, which may limit the generalizability of our findings to notebooks from other sources such as GitHub.
-We attempted to include GitHub notebooks but faced significant challenges in installation, such as missing or outdated dependencies, broken docker files, and unavailable external data files.
-Such challenges have also been reported in prior work~\cite{wang2021restoring}.
+To mitigate this problem, we selected four diverse and representative domains, i.e., tabular classification, time series forecasting, computer vision, and deep learning, which is broader than in prior work~\cite{yang2022data,drobnjakovic2024abstract}. \textit{(3) Construct:} Mutants may not be representative of real bugs.
+To mitigate this, we choose historical versions of Kaggle notebooks, which also showed high mutation scores.
+To mitigate risk due to non-determinism, we run the notebooks multiple times and use statistical methods to compute metrics.